wigggles/RubyChat/README.md

 Ensure you have Ruby installed.

-This is a basic example of how a TCP server socket can be created for running a CLI chat service.
-It contains a server.rb and a client.rb Ruby script for running a command line interface chatting system.
+This is a basic example of how a TCP server socket can be created for running a CLI or Gosu window chat service.
+It contains a server.rb and a client.rb Ruby script for running and maintaining an interface for a chat system.
 Client sessions have managed data set up as string byte blocks to provide and example of how to package an array of data for transmission.
+Additionally the chat when running in ApplicationWindow mode utilizing Gosu, a GameWorld is managed with WorldObjects shared between server client sessions.

 ### Start Server
 ```ruby